doctrine/doctrine1-documentation/source/en/manual/dql-doctrine-query-language.rst

     method to produce your desired ``LIMIT`` and ``OFFSET`` in the executed SQL query.

-The above call to :php:meth:`getSql` would output the following SQL query:
+The above call to :php:meth:`getSqlQuery()` would output the following SQL query:

 .. code-block:: sql

+    SELECT
- SELECT u.id AS u__id, u.username AS u__username, p.id AS p__id,
+        u.id AS u__id,
+        u.username AS u__username,
+        p.id AS p__id,
-p.phonenumber AS p__phonenumber FROM user u LEFT JOIN phonenumber p ON u.id = p.user_id LIMIT 20
+        p.phonenumber AS p__phonenumber
+    FROM user u
+        LEFT JOIN phonenumber p
+            ON u.id = p.user_id
+    LIMIT 20

 ------------------
 Driver Portability